-England could get new national parks
+England could have new national parks

 "It is an honour to be asked to find ways to secure them for the future.
 I can't wait to get started and learn from everyone who shares an interest in making England's landscapes beautiful, diverse and successful."

-Margaret Paren, chairwoman of National Parks England said the announcement was "very much welcome" and the organisation intends to "to play a full part".
+Margaret Paren, chairwoman of National Parks England said the announcement was "very much welcome" and the organisation intended to "to play a full part".

 She added: "And as we approach the 70th anniversary of the founding legislation we look forward to a future where their beauty is enhanced; they are loved and accessible for everyone; and they continue to support thriving communities in these working landscapes."